top of page

 Covers Hospitalization Costs, Skilled Nursing Care, and Hospice Care.
 Medicare Part A is basically free to 99% of those enrolled in Medicare.
 This is what we pay for during our working careers in Medicare and Social Security taxes.

-Braden Medicare Insurance 2024 Medicare Part A Chart
+Braden Medicare Insurance 2025 Medicare Part A Benefits Chart

-Braden Medicare Insurance 2024 Medicare Part A Chart
+Braden Medicare Insurance 2025 Medicare Part A Benefits Chart

 MEDICARE PART B

 Cocentervers Outpatient Services, surgical centers, doctor visits, Lab Work, Diagnostics, Durable Medical Equipment (DME), and Treatments received as an Outpatient in a Hospital or Doctor's Office.
 Some Prescriptions are also included under Part B, but only those that a physician, RN, or NP must administer.
 Medicare Part B costs EVERYONE $170.10 per month in 2022.
-This amount applies regardless of the type of plan you choose; everyone is charged this amount, and many must pay a higher amount for Part B if they are considered "High Wage Earners."
+This amount applies regardless of the plan selected; everyone is charged this amount, and many must pay a higher Part B premium if they are considered "High Wage Earners."

 THE FOUR PARTS OF MEDICARE & WHAT MEDICARE PART B COVERS

-Braden Medicare Insurance 2024 Medicare Part B Chart
+Braden Medicare Insurance 2025 Medicare Part B Benefits Chart

-Braden Medicare Insurance 2024 Medicare Part B Chart
+Braden Medicare Insurance 2025 Medicare Part B Benefits Chart

 THE FOUR PARTS OF MEDICARE & WHAT MEDICARE PART C COVERS